liao961120/dcctk/docs/_sources/corpusReader.rst.txt

 Corpus Input
 ============

-:class:`dcctk.corpusReader.PlainTextReader` deals with the default plain text corpus structure input in :code:`dcctk`.
+:class:`hgct.corpusReader.PlainTextReader` deals with the default plain text corpus structure input in :code:`hgct`.
 To read in corpus with other structures, you could write your own class or function that returnes a corpus object that follows the required structure.
-This required structure can be found below (a corpus with two timesteps, with each timestep having three texts in it):
+This required structure can be found below (a corpus with two subcorpora, with each subcorpus having three texts in it):

 .. code-block:: json
     :caption: Required corpus structure